Gironde estuary: Islands of the Gironde

 Within the estuary between the Pointe de Grave at the seaward end and the Bec d'Ambès are a series of small islands.

 The Île de Patiras is 200 ha in size with a lighthouse to aid navigation in the estuary.
 Vines and maize are grown there.

-The Île Sans-Pain and Île Bouchaud are now virtually joined due to progressive silting and are referred to as the Ile Nouvelle.
+The Île Sans-Pain and Île Bouchaud are now virtually joined due to progressive silting and are referred to as the Île Nouvelle.
 They total about 265 ha and are owned by the Conservatoire du Littoral and managed by the Department of the Gironde.

 The Île Paté is about 13 ha and in 2006 was privately owned.
 The island has a historic fort built between 1685 and 1693 as part of the national fortification program masterminded by Vauban.
 The building is oval in shape, about 12 m high and was originally equipped with about 30 cannons.
 Fort Paté, together with Fort Médoc on the left bank of the estuary and the ancient citadelle of Blaye on the right bank, defended the estuary and Bordeaux.
 During the French Revolution the fort was used as a prison for priests.

 In 2006, the Conseil General decided to make the island a ZPENS (zone de pre-emption espace naturel sensible).
 ZPENS status protects the island from development.
 If the owner wishes to sell the island, then the department has a pre-emptive right.
 After two months the Conservatoire National du Littoral has the next pre-emptive right and then after another 2 months the town of Blaye has a final pre-emptive right to acquire the island.

 The Île Verte, Île du Nord and Île Cazeau comprise about 800 ha and because of their natural state provide a fine stopping off place for migrating birds.

 The Île Margaux is 25 ha and in 2005 had 14 ha devoted to vines and is part of the world famous Médoc wine region.

 The Île Sans Nom which appeared in 2009 following Cyclone Klaus lies around 1 mi east of Cordouan Lighthouse.